Mechaenetia/mechaenetia/README.md

 Repository for the Game Mechaenetia

 This is my first real public Project, so I need to learn quite a lot about managing things.
-Other than that, just having fun creating things. ^^
+Other than that, just having fun learning and creating things, and hope everyone else will too. ^^

+TODO:
+Setup Rust Dev Environment for IDEA.
+Setup a Localization Library, because I don't want to accidentially miss any localizable Text when designing the UI.
+Setup Amethyst and make a Basic Launcher UI.
-TODO: Make a proper ReadMe once more stuff such as libraries has been set up.
+Make a proper ReadMe once more stuff such as libraries has been set up.